mikebianco/vaessl-doa/README.md

 ## Datasets

 This distribution is configured to use reverberant speech obtain using [DTU dataset](https://dx.doi.org/10.21227/c5cn-jv76) IRs.
-Processed training and validation data are available here.
+The datasets, processed training and validation data, are available for [download here](https://acsweb.ucsd.edu/~mbianco/data/).
 This raw waveform data, which used for the paper, each contains 2-3 second audio clips of reverberant speech.

 ## Training